baltrad/baltrad-exchange/doc/userguide.rst

 **Publications**
   Since different parties want to have files distributed in various ways the publication has been divided into three different parts.
 The publisher, the connector and the sender.
+  **Be aware that for each matching subscription all matching publications are run which means that one file can be published more than once.**

   - **publisher** is the overall spider taking care of threads, what connector to use and if the outgoing file should be modified in any way.
 Currently there are two publishers, the standard_publisher and the zmq publisher.
   The zmq publisher doesn't have a connection and/or sender since it's using the internal ZeroMQ framework for communication.
   - **connection** this is the approach to use when distributing the file.
 For example if the file should be sent with some sort of failover, duplication, ...